sshuttle/sshuttle/README.md

 Prerequisites
 -------------

- - sudo, su, or logged in as root on your client machine (the server doesn't need admin access).
+ - sudo, su, or logged in as root on your client machine.
+   (The server doesn't need admin access.)

  - Linux+iptables on your client machine, including at least the iptables DNAT, REDIRECT, and ttl modules.
-   (This is available by default on most Linux distributions.)
+   This is available by default on most Linux distributions.
+   (The server doesn't need iptables and doesn't need to be Linux.)

 This is how you use it: